How Credit Card Processing Works (Quick 2025 Guide)

 Processor Fees

 Credit card processors also take a percentage.
 This part certainly is negotiable.
 The lowest rates you’ll usually find are around 0.25% (this is, of course, in addition to the interchange fees).
 These fees can also come as a percentage of each transaction, a flat fee, or a combo of the two.
 Additionally, some processors bundle their fees with interchange rates, offering a simple single fee that you’ll pay.
-While easier to understand, these rates are almost always inflated by your processor.
+While easier to understand, your processor almost always inflated these rates.
 Lastly, ISOs, as mentioned earlier, act as liaisons between the merchant the credit card processor.
 Their cut is passed on to the merchant in the form of, you guessed it, additional fees.

 Payment processors